 Parents entering the scheme open an online childcare account which they use to pay you directly for childcare.
 Payments work just as they do through an online bank account.
 Each payment is accompanied by a reference number for each child so you can identify their payments.

-You will only be able to receive Tax-Free Childcare payments from your customers if you’ve signed up to receive payments from the scheme.
+You will only be able to receive Tax-Free Childcare payments from your customers if you’ve signed up to Tax-Free Childcare.

 You can find information and materials on Childcare Choices in our communications toolkit: